luciangheorghe/recipesApp2/README.md

 The Dashboard is the place where user can see a table with all the recipes one added.

-If the user is logged out he can also see the recipies and sort them after his preferences.
+If the user is logged out he can also see the recipes and sort them after his preferences.

-After user choose his prefered recipe he can see all the details about that.
+After user choose his preferred recipe he can see all the details about that.

-In the detiled view of the recipe you can find all the instructions for cooking.
+In the detailed view of the recipe you can find all the instructions for cooking.

+Note: Photos were taken from unspalsh.com.
+They are free to use as long the are not for commercial use.